gjsjohnmurray/webterminal-vscode/README.md

 To launch them in VS Code tabs do the following:

+> This procedure has been verified with:
+> - IRIS 2020.1.1 and IIS 10.0 web server
+> - IRIS 2021.1.2 and Apache 2.4.29
-> This procedure has so far only been verified with IRIS 2020.1.1 and IIS 10.0 web server.
-Correct operation on other products and versions remains unproven.
+> Correct operation on other products and versions remains unproven.

 1. In Portal's System Administration > Security > Applications > Web Applications page, create a new entry copied from `/terminal`.
 Name the copy `/terminal-vscode`.
 Suggested description is `Copy of /terminal for use by georgejames.webterminal-vscode extension`
 2. Set the `Session Cookie Scope` of the new `/terminal-vscode` application to the value `None`.